publiccodenet/blog/README.md

 This is the Blog for Public Code by the [Foundation for Public Code](https://publiccode.net).

+## How to write a blog post

+Follow [this guide](https://about.publiccode.net/activities/communication/blogging.html) that explains both what we are looking for in a blog post and how to contribute.

 ## Building the site

 This site builds with [Jekyll](http://jekyllrb.com/), as is the default of [GitHub pages](https://pages.github.com/) and uses the [Foundation for Public Code Jekyll Theme](https://github.com/publiccodenet/jekyll-theme).